bcdev/h2ops/README.md

 1.1

 When prompted for input, enter the details requested.
-For e.g.
+If you dont provide any input for a given choice, the first choice from the list is taken as the default.

 Add image of cookiecutter creation